timotejroiko/tiny-discord/docs/InteractionServer.md

 ### .listen(port)

-Bind the server to a port and start listening if its not already.
+Bind the server to a port and start listening if it isn't already.

 |parameter|type|required|default|description|
 |-|-|-|-|-|